ElliottLandsborough/tfl-charge-scanner/readme.md

-# Monzo Balance
+# TFL Charge Scanner for Monzo/Starling

 https://londoncommute.uk

 ## What?

-Checks your monzo transactions to see how much you waste on London transport (Have you considered buying a [bicycle from Amazon](https://amzn.to/2RK1qCz)?)
+Checks your transactions to see how much you waste on London transport (Have you considered buying a [bicycle from Amazon](https://amzn.to/2RK1qCz)?)

 Laravel 5, React, Docker